azareei/azareei.github.io/_posts/2025-01-07-Generative-AI.md

 ---

-This is my note capturing my journey in getting deeper in Generative AI.
+This is my note for my journey in getting deeper in Generative AI.

 # Generative AI